 WEATHER IN VIETNAM IN SEPTEMBER:

 Vietnam in September means a transition period.
-The south is still rainy but with less rain, central Vietnam gets more rainy while northern Vietnam goes from rainy season to dry season.
+The south is still rainy but with less rain, central Vietnam gets rainier while northern Vietnam goes from rainy season to dry season.
 Trekking in Sapa can be fine but with some rain along the way.
+Click here to get the best rates for your stay in Sapa

 2.4 VIETNAM IN AUTUMN (October – November)